JoshB1026/Portfolio/README.md

 - Geographic location
 - Player Level

 The data analysis I will use combines both descriptive and predictive modelling techniques such as Linear Regression to examine the relationship between Age and playtime per week.
+The project also employs the use of key visualisations that portray the trends between player activity, genre popularity and players level progression across a range of demographics.

 Pl